David WorldRemit

 Source: World Bank - Knomad 2021

-Somali migrant Ismail Ahmed founded WorldRemit, now known as Zepz, in 2010 after recognising the need for affordable money transfers between countries.
-LeapFrog identified the potential of Zepz in 2017, leading a $40m investment round alongside existing investors Accel and TCV.
+Somaliland migrant Ismail Ahmed founded WorldRemit, now known as Zepz, in 2010 after recognising the need for affordable money transfers between countries.
+The company has revolutionised P2P cross-border payments, an estimated $1 trillion market opportunity, by leveraging the increasing uptake of mobile phones.

-Zepz services over 5,000 transfer routes, including in many previously underserved emerging markets and a faster and flexible user experience at fairer prices.
-85% of transactions are settled in minutes.
-Senders are given the option to send money into bank accounts, cash pick-up points, or into mobile wallets for cash-out and airtime top-ups.
+Zepz services over 5,000 transfer routes with its digital remittances, including in many previously underserved markets which relied on high-cost providers.
+Customers using the company’s WorldRemit and Sendwave brands enjoy a fast, flexible user experience, with 85% of transactions settled in minutes.
+Senders have the option to remit money into bank accounts, cash pick-up points, or into mobile wallets for cash-out and airtime top-ups.
+Compared to cash remittance services, the cost of Zepz’s digital remittances is significantly lower in both fees and FX margins.9

 Average cost of sending $200 by region Average cost of sending $200 by region